CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

 - **Variant 2**: Modified the response to introduce an irrelevant product mix (pizza in coffee), which was poorly evaluated due to its inconsistency with the brand and audience expectations, demonstrating the effectiveness of the LLM in distinguishing relevant content.
 [Variant 2](https://github.com/armansalimi-microsoft/Automatic-Evaluation-LLM-Relevance-Example/blob/main/Variant%202.md)

 ### Evaluation for PEN, CIN, LIS
+Below is the Python code I used to calculate the mentioned metrics.
+This code is crucial for quantitatively assessing the structure and consistency of the LLM-generated content.
+Understanding these metrics helps in tuning the AI models to produce outputs that are not only relevant but also diverse and engaging.
 ```python
 import numpy as np
 from scipy.stats import entropy